 In this article, we will cover the best methods for how to remove stains after clothes have been washed and dried – including three step-by-step guides, as well as how to remove specific types of stains – from blood and sweat to grass and grease.
 We’ll also go over some helpful hints to brighten those whites that no longer look super fresh.

-How to Get Rid of Stains on Clothes After Washing
+- How to Get Stains Out of Clothes After Drying

 Does Washing and Drying Make Stains Permanent?